 This past weekend was a hot one for Oregon; so lots of people inland headed for the coast, which was about 30 (yes, I know!) degrees cooler.
 My partner and I checked out a beautiful spot neither of of us had ever been: Cape Lookout.

 Like many of my Oregon adventures, I assumed we would find a nice beach or some views, and instead was rewarding with some very real knock-your-socks-off natural beauty of a variety of sorts.
+Packing essentials like the best food for camping was a no-brainer.
 We headed north from a very busy Pacific City and up the coast…

 We opted for the to-the-beach hike.
 Which, unlike many beach hikes I have been on before, was 95% in the cool of the forest down a path so soft with pine needles that I went the whole way (and back) barefoot—I LOVE to hike in bare feet when I get the chance!